1978–1980 ABC Paulista strikes: Economic climate

-The first years of the 1960s marked the end of an accelerated growth period of the Brazilian economy, which was growing 6.3% on average per year.
-The development model based on import substitution, predominant since the end of World War II, had lost its dynamism, and between 1963 and 1967, Brazil's economic growth dropped by half.
+The early 1960s marked the end of an accelerated growth period of the Brazilian economy, which had been experiencing an average annual growth rate of 6.3%.
+The import substitution industrialization development model, predominant since the end of World War II, had lost its dynamism, and between 1963 and 1967 Brazil's economic growth decreased by half.
 After the 1964 coup, Castelo Branco appointed notable liberals to direct economic policy, among them Octavio Gouvêa de Bulhões and Roberto Campos.
-The new economic team gave priority to fighting inflation and reducing the public deficit, through the Government Economic Action Plan (Plano de Ação Econômica do Governo - PAEG), which defined as its main objective, for the 1965-1966 biennium, the acceleration of the country's pace of economic development and the progressive containment of the inflationary process to achieve price equilibrium.
+The new economic team gave priority to fighting inflation and reducing the public deficit through the Government Economic Action Plan (Plano de Ação Econômica do Governo - PAEG), which declared the acceleration of the country's pace of economic development and containment of inflationary pressures to achieve price equilibrium as its main objective for the 1965–1966 biennium.

-Among several measures, such as the release of suppressed prices from public tariffs, exchange and government subsidized products; the reformulation of credit policies; a fiscal reform that replaced cascading taxes by value-added taxes, as well as establishing a monetary correction and the creation of the National Treasury Readjustable Bonds (Obrigações Reajustáveis do Tesouro Nacional - ORTN); the creation of incentive mechanisms for exports, such as tax exemptions on profits from such exports; there was also a labor reform, so that wage adjustments would not generate more inflationary pressures.
+To accomplish this objective, a number of measures were imposed such as the release of suppressed prices from public tariffs, the reformulation of credit policies, a fiscal reform that replaced cascading taxes by value-added taxes, a monetary correction, the creation of the National Treasury Readjustable Bonds (Obrigações Reajustáveis do Tesouro Nacional - ORTN), and the creation of incentive mechanisms for exports, such as tax exemptions on profits from such exports.
+Labor reforms were also introduced, so that wage adjustments would not generate more inflationary pressure.

 The formula adopted in the wage adjustment policy would be based on the recomposition of inflation losses and on the incorporation of the economy's productivity increase to salaries.
-Furthermore, the hiring and dismissal of labor was made more flexible, replacing severance payments by the employer by the mechanism of the Length-of-Service Guarantee Fund (Fundo de Garantia do Tempo de Serviço - FGTS).
+Furthermore, the hiring and dismissal of labor were made more flexible, replacing severance payments by the employer with the Length-of-Service Guarantee Fund (Fundo de Garantia do Tempo de Serviço - FGTS).
 This wage restraint was an important element in the subsequent conjuncture of economic growth, which had as one of its characteristics the increase of income concentration, benefiting mainly the urban middle and upper classes.
-However, the industrial workers living standarts had been deteriorated; if one compares wage adjustments with the increase in the cost of living between 1965 and 1967, a cut of at least 25% in real wages was perceived, in addition to the intensification of working hours.
+However, the living standards of industrial workers had deteriorated; if one compares wage adjustments with the increase in the cost of living between 1965 and 1967, there was a decrease of at least 25% in real wages, in addition to the intensification of working hours.